 From a psychological perspective I can see why.
 There is a term called moral licensing that pretty much says being good gives yourself permission to be bad.
 Making “good” food choices all week makes you feel good about yourself therefore making you more likely to give in especially when you have conflicting desires like, “I really want to be good but I also want that cheeseburger and fries.”

 As humans we often like to moralize anything that matches our impulses to make ourselves feel better.
-The more we can reduce pain, stress, and negativity the happier we will be.
-Or so we think.
+It is like a protective mechanism so we can minimize uncomfortable feelings.

 Whether people realize it or not cheat meals have a significant impact on the way we think about food, eating, and ourselves.
 Here is how.

 Cheat meals turn eating into a measure of worth.